priyansh-dimri/BODMAS_SIH25/README.md

 1. Navigate to the `backend` directory: `cd backend`
 2. Install dependencies: `npm install`
-3. Set up your `.env` file with database and Twilio credentials.
+3. Set up your `.env` file with database and service credentials.
 4. Run the server: `npm start`

 ### Mobile App